 Besides the tricky infrastructural groundwork, there are two further elements that have made this project a fascinating challenge.
 First, it relies on sometimes unprecedented combinations of cutting-edge technologies that all evolve dynamically.
 Experimenting in such fast-moving environment requires flexibility, mastery of the technologies and extra efforts.
 But it pays off as it enables our client to stay ahead in a competitive market.

 Plus, this system not only has to continuously advance while running smoothly throughout all these updates and migrations.
 It also needs to be made accessible from all the reinsurer’s offices across the globe and for all the desired data science and big data applications by diverse users.
 Only such flexibility enables our client to globally provide its analytics service in different markets and to all kinds of insurers.

-Primary insurance companies whose data is integrated in the platform
+Primary insurers whose data is integrated in the platform:

 In all these challenges we have successfully relied on our experience in developing and running complex applications.
 By raising the capacity, flexibility and efficiency of our client’s data storage and processing we have enabled it to develop a new offering, provided as Analytics as a Service.
 It is at once sophisticated, innovative and user-centric, giving our client an edge over its competitors.

 How to Get in Touch